perpepajn25/PREWORK-CHECK-IN-GUIDE/README.md

 Use the last few minutes to discuss the student's game plan for completing the rest of the labs before the program.
   'What time do you work best?'
-  'How can you use Goodle and the AAQ feature to assist you?'
+  'How can you use Google and the AAQ feature to assist you?'

 After completing the check-in, slack any updates or feedback to the manager of faculty for that campus.